n3L22/The_Cloak_of_Invisibility/ReadMe.md

 🧙 Advanced Spellcasting (Customization)
 Want to adjust the magic for different shades of blue or lighting conditions?
-Modify these lines in the code: pythonCopy# Define range for blue color in HSV lower_blue = np.array([90, 50, 50]) upper_blue = np.array([130, 255, 255])
+Modify these lines in the code:
+# Define range for blue color in HSV
+lower_blue = np.array([90, 50, 50])
+upper_blue = np.array([130, 255, 255])